Den Sorte Skole: Lektion No. 2

-Lektion #1
+Lektion No. 1

 In February 2006, Den Sorte Skole released their first full-length mixtape.
 A 74 LP mix recorded on four turntables and three mixers with an overall idea to bring together artists stretching from Neil Young and Janis Joplin over Company Flow to Afrika Bambaataa.
 "Lektion # 1" was awarded "Best Danish Hip Hop album of 2006" by the leading Hip Hop magazine in Denmark.